How much money should you save?

 The fact is: the more money you have at your disposal, the easier it is to accumulate a lot of money.
 That is logical.

-But even low-income earners can save enough money - if they increase their savings rate.
+But even low earners can save enough money - if they increase their savings rate.

 Let's look at this based on a net income of 1,200?

-Of course, it's easier for those who earn more.
-Here, a savings rate of over 50% is no utopia.
+Those who earn more naturally have it easier.
+Here, a savings rate of over 50% is not utopian.

 Here is an example with a net income of 2,500?